NVIDIA-AI-IOT/jetson-copilot/README.md

 | `ollama_models`| Directory for the ollama server to store download models |
 | `stremlit_app` | Directory for Python scripts to make up the web app |

+## 💫 Troubleshooting

+If you find any issue, please check [GitHub Issues of the Jetson Copilot repo](https://github.com/NVIDIA-AI-IOT/jetson-copilot/issues).

 ## Supposed usage